ta4j/ta4j-wiki/Forecast-Indicators.md

 - Factory coercion is non-finite, overflows primitive representation, or underflows a nonzero value to primitive zero.
 - Any configured Monte Carlo terminal path is non-finite.
 The whole empirical projection is unavailable; paths are never silently dropped.
 - The central fields of a lognormal approximation require an exponent magnitude above `700`.
 An overflowing optional tail is omitted while usable central fields remain.
+- Analog history has too few fully matured neighbors, its schema differs from log-return state representation, or a feature cannot be represented as a finite primitive value.
+- Rolling conformal history has fewer than the configured minimum valid scores, base forecast metadata is inconsistent, or positive widening would contradict a zero-dispersion base summary.

 Always check `isStable()` when inspecting a raw summary.
 Point adapters are safer for normal ta4j rule composition because unavailable values become `NaN.NaN`.